Annulment

 Many people consider annulment if they are in a marriage where one partner does not want to have sexual relationship with one another.
 The wish to not have sex with your partner does not qualify you for annulment, but if one of the parties cannot have sexual relations that is grounds for annulment.

-In Ontario and most other places, your rights – for instance to child support and child custody — are about the same as if you were separating or divorcing.
+In Ontario and most other places, your rights, for instance to child support and child custody — are the same as if you were separating or divorcing.
+There are no legal advantages to getting a an annulment rather than getting a divorce.

 An uncontested annulment is more costly than an uncontested divorce.
-This is because there is a streamlined process for obtaining an uncontested divorce in Ontario, under which no court appearance is necessary.
+This is because there is a streamlined process for obtaining an uncontested divorce in Ontario and the rest of Canada, under which no court appearance is necessary.
 No such process exists for annulments, which requires a court appearance.

 Short-Term Marriage